kneasle/kneasle.github.io/content/drafts/unicycling-vs-walking/index.md

 years_ to learn how to do it.
 Honestly, you could do nearly anything if you spent a year practicing it!

-Even with years of nearly-continuous practice, it doesn't take very long to forget how to walk.
+Even with decades of nearly-continuous practice, it doesn't take very long to forget how to walk.
 As crazy as this may sound, my dad once broke his leg and, after walking with crutches for several months, literally had to relearn how to walk.
 It didn't take a particularly long time compared to the years that babies take to learn, but it was still surprising to me at the time.
 I don't think this is particularly unusual or that Dad is incompetent or anything like that; I'm sure other people with similar injuries will have similar stories.

+## How much harder is unicycling?

+Now that we've covered the ways that walking is hard, let's look at the ways in which unicycling is hard.

+1. Unicycling allows you to fall in any direction.
+This is, frankly, the main reason that unicycle is hard.
+But this is also a feature of walking so, in this regard, unicycling is no more difficult than walking.
+2. Unicycling requires balancing on a point that's much smaller a foot.
+So, in this regard, unicycling is slightly harder.
+3. Unicycling has a more complex control mechanism.
+Instead of our feet interacting directly with the ground, they interact with pedals which power a wheel that then interacts with the ground.
+This makes unicycling harder, but the control mechanism of walking is already pretty complex so I'm not sure the difference is that great.
+Either way, both control mechanisms are predictable, and we just learn to deal with them.

+So, unicycling is certainly harder than walking.
+But many of the difficult features are also features of walking.

 ## Practice Makes Perfect